 Resumes will not be accepted via e-mail.
 You must apply online to be considered.

-If you would like more information about this position, please contact Colleen Hurley.
+If you want more information about this position, please get in touch with Leslie Smith.

-As a State employee, you are offered a great career opportunity, but it's more than a paycheck.
+You are offered a great career opportunity as a State employee, but it's more than a paycheck.
 The State's total compensation package features an outstanding set of employee benefits that are worth about 30% of your total compensation, including:

 - 80% State paid medical premium

 - Dental Plan at no cost for employees and their families

 - Flexible Spending healthcare and childcare reimbursement accounts